North Dakota Lottery: 2by2

-2by2 is offered in North Dakota, Kansas, and Nebraska.
+2by2 is offered in North Dakota, Kansas, Nebraska, and Wyoming.
 It is drawn nightly.
 2by2 draws two red numbers from 1 through 26, and two white numbers, also 1 through 26.
 Games cost $1 each.
 There are eight ways to win.
 The top prize usually is $22,000; however, a ticket good for seven drawings matching all four numbers in a Tuesday draw wins $44,000.

 Lucky for Life

 In 2009, the Connecticut Lottery began a game then known as Lucky-4-Life.
 Eventually, it became a regional game.
 After several modifications, in 2015 it became a "quasi-national" game.
 (As of 2018, it is available in 24 states and the District of Columbia.)

 Lucky for Life plays are $2 each.
 Two number fields are used: players choose 5 of 48 "white balls", and a green "Lucky Ball" from 18 numbers.
 Drawings remain in Connecticut; each Monday and Thursday night, the winning numbers are selected from two "classic" drawing machines.
 Top prize is $1,000-per-week-for-life; second prize, $25,000-per year.
 Winners of a "lifetime prize" can choose cash instead.

-Lucky for Life replaced Wild Card 2 (initially known as Wild Card) in North Dakota in 2016.
-South Dakota, Montana, and Idaho also offered Wild Card 2; the latter three states also have joined LFL.
+Lucky for Life replaced Wild Card in North Dakota in 2016.
+South Dakota, Montana, and Idaho also offered Wild Card; the latter three states also have joined LFL.